Best Welding Rods for Stick and TIG Welding

 DIY Guide

-Store the pack in a dry place and reseal the container after use to protect the coating.
-Clean joint surfaces, match your machine settings to the 3/32″ electrode, and keep a short, steady arc for best control.
+Store the pack in a dry place and reseal the container after use.
+Clean joint surfaces, match your machine settings to the 3/32″ electrode, and keep a short arc for better control.

-Chip slag between passes and inspect each bead for fusion to catch issues early.
+Chip slag between passes and inspect each bead before moving to the next pass.

 Durability